EmilyAFlener/NN_mental_illness/README.md

 # Overview

-I recommend exploring the repo Wiki to establish understand the foundational elements of this project.
+I recommend exploring the repo Wiki to establish the foundational elements of this project.

 ### Observation